Bloke (song)

 "Bloke" is a song performed by Australian comedian Chris Franklin, released as a parody of Meredith Brooks's song "Bitch" with the lyrics changed to reflect the stereotypical Australian male lifestyle.
-It debuted at number 15 on the Australian Singles Chart before eventually reaching the number-one spot and staying there for two weeks, becoming the 12th-highest-selling single of the year.
+It debuted at number 15 on the Australian Singles Chart before eventually reaching the number-one spot and staying there for two weeks, becoming the 12th-highest-selling single of the year 2000.
 It received a platinum certification from the Australian Recording Industry Association for shipments of over 70,000.
-The song was later nominated for two ARIA Award for Best Comedy Release and ARIA Award for Highest Selling Single.
+The song was later nominated for Best Comedy Release and Highest Selling Single at the ARIA Awards.